chrisnoonan98675/site/xl-deploy/how-to/troubleshoot-a-winrm-connection.markdown

 Multiple causes can lead to this error message:

 1. If the command was executing for a long time, this might have been caused by a timeout.
+To increase the request timeout value:

-You can increase the WinRM timeout specified by the `winrmTimeout` property to increase the request timeout.
-Don't forget to increase the `MaxTimeoutms` setting on the remote host as well.
-For example, to set the maximum timeout on the server to five minutes, enter the following command:
+    1. Increase the WinRM request timeout specified by the `winrmTimeout` property
+    1. Increase the `MaxTimeoutms` setting on the remote host.
+For example, to set the maximum timeout on the remote host to five minutes, enter the following command:

             winrm set winrm/config @{MaxTimeoutms="300000"}
+    1. Set the `overthere.CifsHost.winrmTimeout` property in the `deployit-default.properties` on the XL Deploy server equal to the `MaxTimeoutms` value.

 1. If a lot of commands are being executed concurrently, increase the `MaxConcurrentOperationsPerUser` setting on the server.
 For example, to set the maximum number of concurrent operations per user to 100, enter the following command: